 PAYMENT TERMS

-80% of the contract price of Goods received shall be paid after successful supply and installation to the consignees (If the site is not ready for installation 50% of the amount shall be released and balance 30% will be paid after successful installation), 20% after one-month performance certificate.
-The A statement of payment with details of all deductions shall be furnished to the concerned suppliers for their reference.
+Payment for Goods shall be made in Indian Rupees100% of the contract price of Goods received shall be paid after successful supply and installation and along with necessary stock entry details from each Consignee location.If the site is not ready for installation 50% of the amount shall be released and balance 50% will be paid after successful installation).
+A statement of payment with details of all deductions shall be furnished to the concerned suppliers for their reference.

-For imported goods, 100% payment shall be released through Letter of Credit payable as2In some cases, provision of 90% against 1 may also be kept.
+For imported goods, 100% payment shall be released through Letter of Credit payable as 80 % against dispatch documents and balance20% after installation and commissioning of the equipment.
+LC and Custom Clearance Charges will be borne by the supplier.
+In some cases, provision of 90% against dispatch documents and balance10% after installation and commissioning of the equipment may also be kept.

 The payment to the bidder will be disbursed under the following terms and conditions.